 Studen t: Class:

 Subject :: Teacher:

 Assessr ment title:

 Standa rd number:

-Type of f assessment activity (test, practical, assignment etc).
+Type of f assessment activity (test, practical, as ssignment etc).

-Date of fassessment or due date:
+Date of f assessment or due date:

-Reason o for application:
+Reason for application:

-Illness or injury: medical certificate or a letter f from parent / caregiver must be attached.
+Illness or injury: medical certificate of or a letter from parent / caregiver must be attached d.

-Family / personal trauma: documentation must or Dean).
-School activity (sporting or cultural) t be attached (eg. a letter from parent / caregiver, counselle
+or Dean). ation must be attached (eg. a letter from parent / o caregiver, counsello

-Signatu ire of the teacher-in-charge of the activity:
+Signatu are of the teacher-in-charge of the activ vity:

 Decisio n by Principal's Nominee:

 Extension granted, new due date:

 New assessment granted, new date:

-Compassionate consideration will be used to de evidence used to determine the grade and the etermine a grade.
-HOD / TIC to attach documentation of grade awarded.
+Compassionate consideration will be evidence used to determine the grade used to determine a grade.
+HOD / TIC to attach do e and the grade awarded. ocumentation of

 Application denied.
 Comment:

-The rea ason for this has been explained to me and I acce
+The rea ason for this has been explained to me and I accept the decision.

-Signed: (Student) (Teacher)
+Signed: :(Student)) (Teacher)